Classroom Organization Tips

 My “livres en vedette” (featured books) crate is where my seasonal and holiday books go.
 These are available to students during the month and then get put away in my cupboard.
 I like to have this rotation as it adds excitement for new books that are only available for a limited time!

 I also like to display books around my room.
-This draws attention to them, more so than just being in a basket.
-You’ll notice that books are on display on the bookshelves and they’re also displayed above the student supply unit.
+This draws attention to them, more so than just being in a basket or bin.
+Students tend to pick up books that are right in front of them.

 Behind my desk is a Kallax shelf from IKEA.
 This is where my most used binders live so they’re within easy reach.
 I love the Staples binders because they’re durable and the rings are easy to open.
 Nearly all of them have come from thrift stores for a couple dollars each, rather than crazy prices at Staples.
-I also have 3 Sterilite drawers (for word wall strips, extra materials and stickers).
+I also have 3 Sterilite drawers (for stickers and little supplies like magnetic strips, labels etc).
 I keep any books that I’ve taken out from the library here too so they’re always in one place.

 My desk is very old but I love it!
 I had them to bring it to my school from cold storage (the place that old furniture goes to collect dust).
 I have my frequently used writing tools in jars, little bits like paper clips, elastics and push pins in the little green box and all my tools (staple remover, Allen key, screw driver…) and sticky notes in the white drawers.
 I keep a loud bell and my chime within easy reach as noise management/attention grabbers.

-On top of the Kallax shelf is this organizer.
-I use it to store extra copies of things that I have prepped but haven’t yet put in their day folder or for things that we work on over a period such as a science booklet, project etc.
+On top of the Kallax shelf is this Bankers Box organizer.
+I use it to store extra copies of things that I have prepped but haven’t yet put in their day bin or for things that we work on over a period such as a science booklet, project etc.

 Portfolios